Lexington Law Credit Repair features prominently across the Internet as one of the best credit repair companies.

 The firm invokes consumer protection statutes to help protect clients and determine what to challenge and/or overturn.

-The company then sends several letters to all 3 credit bureaus on behalf of their clients in regards to each individual line-item issue.
+The company then sends several letters (similar to our credit repair letter examples) to all three credit bureaus on behalf of their clients in regard to each individual line-item issue.

 Lexington Law also offers advice to their clients on what actions the client should personally take in order to increase the chances of having certain issues resolved.